Introduction

 Executing a semi-bluff successfully requires a keen understanding of the board dynamics, including the draw's strength, position on the table, reading of opponents’ strengths and weaknesses, and the pot size.
 Conditions such as late positioning or opponents displaying weakness with checks enhance the likelihood of a semi-bluff succeeding.

-Safeguard Your Big Blind if You Have the Right Hands
+Defend Your Big Blind if You Have the Right Hands

 Attack When Your Opponent Shows Weakness